Cross-correlating galaxies and cosmic dispersion measures: Constraints on the gas-to-halo mass relation from 2MASS galaxies and 133 localized fast radio bursts: Results

 Another check is also performed with a different functional form in electron density profiles derived in \citet{2024arXiv241116555P}.
 The model of \citet{2024arXiv241116555P} has been constructed from X-ray stacking analyses for optically-selected galaxy groups in the GAMA survey \citep{2011MNRAS.416.2640R} and X-ray data from eROSITA Science Verification data over the eROSITA Final Equatorial Depth Survey (eFEDS; \cite{2022A&A...661A...1B}).
 They found the data can be reasonably fitted with an electron density profile as

 where the parameters of $n_0, \alpha, \beta, \epsilon, r_c$, and $r_s$ are all dependent of halo masses $M$.
 For those parameters, we interpolate the results in Table~1 in \citet{2024arXiv241116555P}.
 It is worth noting that Eq.~(\ref{eq:ne_P24}) predicts the hot gas mass fraction $M_\mathrm{gas}/M \sim 0.1 \, \Omega_\mathrm{b}/\Omega_\mathrm{m}$ at $M\sim 10^{13} M_\odot$, while the fraction at the same mass range gets higher by a factor of $2-3$ in the TNG model.
 The green dashed-dotted line in Fig.~\ref{fig:model_vs_data} shows that the model prediction based on Eq.~(\ref{eq:ne_P24}) is also consistent with our measurements, necessitating that the hot gas mass at $M\sim 10^{13} M_\odot$ should be of an order of $10\%$ of the global baryon fraction.
+Figure~\ref{fig:model_vs_data} also indicates that the amplitude of the gas density profile is the dominant factor in interpreting our measurements.
+This suggests that our analysis primarily constrains the total gas fraction, rather than being strongly sensitive to the detailed radial distribution of free electrons.